 Hives, called urticaria by doctors, is one of the most common causes of skin inflammation.
 Up to 20% of the population will suffer from urticaria at least once in their lives.

-Hives are large, itchy, red rashes that rise up and go away quickly, sometimes to be replaced by others.
-A few people find that the condition recurs or lasts more than 6 weeks.
+Large, itchy red rashes called hives rise up and disappear quickly, sometimes to be replaced by others.
+A few people find that the condition recurs or lasts more than 6 weeks, which is considered chronic urticaria.

 - fish and shellfish